alice-lobo/alice-lobo/README.md

 ## Hey, I'm Alice! 👨‍💻

- - 👨‍💻 I am currently working at SEASPAC/Prefeitura_De_Marabá_PA, as a Software Analyst
+ - 👨‍💻 I am currently working at SEASPAC/Prefeitura_De_Marabá_PA, as a System Analyst
  - 🤓 I'm currently learning a little bit of everything, main JavaScript stack's.
   - 👯 Looking to collaborate with open source projects, and ERP solutions